 EHS software can help manufacturers to stay informed with environmental performance, potentially making mass savings on waste and emissions.

-An EHS system that offers an Environmental Performance Reporting application enables the manufacturer to record the likes of wastage and emissions so that conclusions can be drawn to minimise the environmental impact.
+An EHS system that offers an Environmental Performance Reporting application enables the manufacturer to record the likes of wastage and emissions so that conclusions can be drawn to minimize the environmental impact.

 Make the change…